-It’s been fifteen years since I starting working at Music World as an 18 year old sales assistant, in that time I have seen virtually every type/brand/ cost of instrument you can imagine.
-I now know more than ever that the quality of the instrument has a huge part to play in the person’s enjoyment/progression.
-Now I understand sometimes it’s a cost issue for a beginner and I understand parent’s need to weigh up how much to spend depending on how serious the child is.
-The thing is if you go too cheap what you end up with is something that resembles an instrument but is in fact very difficult to play- to the point where people give up thinking they are no good!
+It’s been fifteen years since I starting working at Music World as an 18 year old sales assistant, in that time I have seen virtually every type/brand/cost of instrument you can imagine!
+I understand now more than ever that the quality of the instrument has a huge part to play in the person’s enjoyment and progression.
+I do appreciate that sometimes it’s a cost issue for a beginner and I understand parent’s need to weigh up how much to spend depending on how serious the child is.
+When purchasing an instrument if you go too cheaply you can often end up with something that is difficult to play-to the point where people give up thinking they are no good!

-Take for instance a Flute repair that came into the shop on a new cheap flute a few weeks ago- it was made so badly it wasn’t pitched and the metal work on one of the keys was so bent you couldn’t get a note out of it- It cost £80 new from eBay including a case-It just isn’t enough to get something playable- now that’s not going to be very encouraging for someone who wants to learn.
+Take for instance a Flute repair that came into the shop on a new cheap flute a few weeks ago and it was made so badly that it wasn’t pitched and the metal work on one of the keys was so bent you couldn’t get a note out of it!
+That particular flute cost £80 new from eBay including a case which just isn’t enough to get something playable and is definitely not going to be very encouraging for someone who wants to learn.

-Similarly i have played on new guitars where the action (height between the strings and the fingerboard) is so high I could barely play it myself.
-People aren’t going to know the differences if they have just started or if they buy online and have no advice given- they are literally going to think “oh well, it’s just not for me I gave it a go but I can’t do it” I have heard that a lot in my time- it’s sad, it could be the difference between a life of playing and enjoying music or giving up in short space and never getting past that beginning.
+Similarly I have played on new guitars that people have bought cheaply elsewhere and the action (height between the strings and the fingerboard) is so high I could barely play it myself!
+It can often be the case where people (especially new learners or younger players) have bought a guitar cheaply online with no advice and have found themselves with an instrument which is difficult to play and end up thinking that it is there technique which is the problem when in fact it is a poorly made instrument which has hindered there progress.
+I have heard many times “oh well, it’s just not for me, I gave it a go but I can’t do it” and that is really sad!
+A good quality instrument versus a poorly made one could be the difference between a life of playing and enjoying music or giving up in short space of time.

 What I believe is that if you go in at a reasonable price point and choose a brand you can trust you will progress faster and it will sound nicer giving you the encouragement you need to continue regular practice.